-Larissa Matzek, Executive Director
+Denise Menzdorf, Executive Director

-Board of Directors
+MASH Board of Directors

-Brian Murphy has served on the MASH Board of Directors since it’s inception in 2007.
-Brian is the co-owner and operator of Recovery Upfront, a men’s sober home in Weymouth, which was established in 2007.
-He was also the co-owner and operator of 2 male sober homes in Quincy.
-Brian is also the owner/operator of BFM Painters and Home Renovators, a commercial/residential paint contracting business located in Quincy.
-Prior to establishing his own business, Brian worked in various management positions in a contract engineering business in the Boston and Los Angeles.
+Brian Murphy is the co-owner and operator of Recovery Upfront, a men’s sober home in Weymouth established in 2007.
+He also previously co-owned and operated two male sober homes in Quincy, and he is currently the owner and operator of BFM Painters and Home Renovators, a commercial and residential paint contracting business in Quincy.
+Prior to establishing his own business, Brian worked in various management positions at a contract engineering company in Boston and Los Angeles.
+He has served on the MASH Board of Directors since the organization’s inception in 2007.

 Matthew Powers is the owner-operator of Chelsea’s House LLC, which has multiple homes for men and women in Chelsea and Lynn.
 He opened his first home in 2012 with his two brothers.
 The Chelsea’s House Franklin Street location was the first male MASH-certified house in the Commonwealth of Massachusetts.
 Matthew has served on the MASH Board of Directors for five years and is on the Ethics Committee.
 Matthew and his team at Chelsea’s House continue to sit on multiple recovery court teams that advocate for addicts and alcoholics.
 He is in long-term recovery himself and has built a successful mechanical company.